AICP Candidate Pilot Program

 - Beginning to track Certification Maintenance credits — 16 CM credits must be completed and tracked before applying for certification.

-APA will verify program enrollment no later than six weeks after an enrollee completes these steps.
-Accepted enrollees will receive an exam-preparation tip sheet.
+APA will verify program enrollment for graduate participants no later than four weeks after an enrollee completes these steps.
+Accepted enrollees are encouraged to review these exam prep tips.
 They also may begin earning Certification Maintenance credits and select mentors.

 IMPORTANT: Although eligible members may enroll in the AICP Candidate Pilot Program at any time, since graduation is required to register for the exam, when you enroll may affect when you can take the AICP Certification Exam.
 Members who join the program as graduates must enroll by a deadline set for each exam cycle.
 Specific dates are posted below.